-The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Inovalis Real Estate Investment Trust (the "REIT") should be read in conjunction with the REIT's audited consolidated financial statements as at and for the years ended December 31, 2024, and 2023, and the notes thereto, prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Inovalis Real Estate Investment Trust (the "REIT") should be read in conjunction with the REIT's unaudited condensed interim consolidated financial statements as at and for the three months ended March 31, 2025, and 2024, and the notes thereto, prepared in accordance with International Financial Reporting Standards ("IFRS") and notably with International Accounting Standards ("IAS") 34: Interim Financial Reporting.

 Dollar amounts in this MD&A are presented in thousands of Canadian dollars and Euros, except rental rates, per unit amounts or as otherwise stated.
 Historical results, including trends which might appear in this MD&A, should not be taken as indicative of future operations or results.
 See "Forward-Looking Information" for further details.
-Information contained in this MD&A, including forward- looking information, is based on information available to management as of March 31, 2025.
+Information contained in this MD&A, including forward- looking information, is based on information available to management as of May 13, 2025.
 Additional information about Inovalis REIT has been filed with applicable Canadian securities regulatory authorities and is available at www.sedarplus.ca.